 1) How fast can the trucks go when they aren’t restricted to an arena?

 Even though the area is small, the trucks will still reach around 40-45 mph

 2) When the driver does donuts, you can see red hot something under the trucks.
 What is that and why is red hot?

-That is the brake rotors.
-We run a driveline brake to help braking performance they get red hot during the run because of the stress on the brakes a Monster Jam truck stopping at 70 mph is equivalent to a regular car stopping at 200 mph
+That is the brake rotor.
+We run a driveline brake to help braking performance they get red hot during the run because of the stress on the brakes.
+A Monster Jam truck stopping at 70 mph is equivalent to a regular car stopping at 200 mph

 3) What’s the horse power on an average Monster Truck?

 On average a Monster Jam truck has 1400hp

 4) How does one break into the circuit?
 Are there lower circuits like in NASCAR with the different series?